znsio/specmatic-documentation/documentation/grpc.md

 * [gRPC sample projects](https://specmatic.io/documentation/sample_projects.html#grpc)

-These projects provide practical examples of how to integrate Specmatic into your gRPC workflow, including setting up stubs, writing tests, and handling different languages and frameworks.
+These projects provide practical examples of how to integrate Specmatic gRPC support into your workflow, including setting up stubs, writing tests, and handling different languages, frameworks and running them on CI like Github actions.